-We’re a little bigger this year, packing six venues with 25 acts (that’s the lineup at the top of this post).
-We're taking over traditional music clubs (Art Bar, The Aristocrat), an arthouse cinema (Nickelodeon Theatre), the basement of an adventurous performance hub (Tapp's Arts Center), a wine bar's intimate upstairs annex (The Pastor's Study above Lula Drake) and a brewpub with a history of DIY hijinks after-hours (Hunter-Gatherer on Main Street) to offer a broad range of experiences.
-And we've teamed with the Columbia Brew Bus to shuttle you between them.
+We’re a little bigger this year, packing six venues with 25 acts.
+We’re taking over traditional music clubs (Art Bar, The Aristocrat), an arthouse cinema (Nickelodeon Theatre), the basement of an adventurous performance hub (Tapp’s Arts Center), a wine bar’s intimate upstairs annex (The Pastor’s Study above Lula Drake) and a brewpub with a history of DIY hijinks after-hours (Hunter-Gatherer on Main Street) to offer a broad range of experiences.
+And we’ve teamed with the Columbia Brew Bus to shuttle you between them.

 As we did last year, we rallied a committee of folks attuned to the local music scene — including representatives from WXRY, SceneSC, Girls Block, Mo’ Betta Soul, The Space Hall, #ColumbiaRules, and But I’m Not a Critic Though.
 They gave their input on who we should book — more than three-fourths of the bill lines up with their recommendations — and we asked their advice on what we should change and how Music Crawl should look.

 The biggest shift from last year is that we included some groups that aren’t from the Midlands.
 The committee unanimously agreed that bringing acts from elsewhere in South Carolina and from cities in neighboring states to play here is important.
 Fostering such cross-pollination is one of the most positive impacts a music festival can have.